Crane1195/DIYB0XX/MyLaserCutB0XX/README.md

 ## Ports
 ![image](https://i.imgur.com/dgtR2th.jpg)
 I left two gaps in the walls.
-One for a [USB C feedthrough](https://www.amazon.com/gp/product/B07DFCH4V3/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1), and the other for a [Nunchuk extension cable](https://www.amazon.com/gp/product/B01MYVK56T/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1).
-The company who makes the USB C feedthrough also makes one with only one port which you can find [here](https://www.amazon.com/USB-Adaptor-Type-Receptacle-FT/dp/B07695JD1Q/ref=sr_1_64?qid=1564507879&s=gateway&sr=8-64&srs=8040557011).
+One for a [USB C feedthrough](https://amzn.to/3ud6Y7w), and the other for a [Nunchuk extension cable](https://amzn.to/3u9P2dJ).
+The company who makes the USB C feedthrough also makes one with only one port which you can find [here](https://amzn.to/39NfIth).

+Here is another [USBC feedthrough](https://amzn.to/2PeNWPh) which is more commonly in stock and is usually cheaper.

 ![image](https://i.imgur.com/Ers2BYs.jpg)
-I used [this](https://www.amazon.com/Loctite-Fun-Tak-Mounting-2-Ounce-1087306/dp/B001F57ZPW) to secure the USB C feedthrough in place, and the Nunchuk extension is friction fit into place.
+I used [this](https://amzn.to/3diyg5o) to secure the USB C feedthrough in place, and the Nunchuk extension is friction fit into place.
 Both are very secure, and I will eventually get some black PLA and make a spacer above the Nunchuk extension to close that hole.

 ## Internals
 ![image](https://i.imgur.com/5R3F9Hd.jpg)
 Here you can see the internals.
 This board is the GCCPCB, made my me.
-If you are interested in learning more or have any questions about this board and its firmware, feel free to message me about it on Discord @Crane#1195, or to [join my Discord server](https://discord.gg/P2BxMVY) where I post updates about hardware I am working on or firmware updates.
+If you are interested in learning more or have any questions about this board and its firmware, feel free to message me about it on Discord @Crane#1195, or to [join my Discord server](https://www.craneslab.xyz/discord) where I post updates about hardware I am working on or firmware updates.
 Here's a brief synopsis of its benefits over my previous method of making DIY Gamecube Controllers.
 * The entire circuit is all done by the board.
 * Buttons don't need to be spliced to jumper cables and can just be plugged into screw terminals like on a Brook board.